Call Now!

 • Ask a lot of questions designed to trick you into making damaging statements, such as comments that minimize the severity of your injuries or assign some amount of fault for the crash to you

-If an insurance company calls, you can politely tell them to talk to your attorney.
-If you do answer questions, you should stick to the facts about the accident.
+If an auto insurance company calls, you can politely tell them to talk to your attorney.
+If you do answer questions, you should stick to the facts about the car accident.
 Avoid giving your opinions about anything.
 If you are not sure, you can refuse to answer.
-You should also avoid giving any recorded statements until consulting with your lawyer.
+You should also avoid giving any recorded statements until consulting with your Grand Rapids car accident lawyer.

 Insurance companies are looking for any way to pay out the least possible amount of compensation.
 Fortunately, you have the option of hiring an experienced attorney who knows how to protect the full value of your claim.

-What Can I do After the Accident to Help My Potential Case?
+What Can I do After the Accident to Help My Car Accident Case?

-Our number one concern at Jay Trucks and Associates is your health and safety.
+Our No. 1 concern at Jay Trucks & Associates is your health and safety.
 Once your injuries have been treated and stabilized, we can review whether you have a case and how much it may be worth.

-If you are able after the accident, you may be able to help us by collecting evidence at the scene.
-It can be very helpful for crash victims to take pictures of both vehicles and the rest of the scene to give a better idea of what happened.
+If you are able after the accident, you can help us by collecting evidence at the accident scene.
+It can be very helpful for car accident victims to take pictures of both vehicles and the rest of the scene to give a better idea of what happened.
 Pictures of any visible injuries may also help link them to the crash, as insurance companies often try to dispute this connection.

 If you see any witnesses, ask them about what they saw.
 If you get their permission, you can record the conversation on your smartphone.
-Make sure to ask for their name and other contact information so our attorneys can reach out in the future.
+Make sure to ask for their name and other contact information so our car accident lawyers can reach out in the future.

-Following the treatment plan recommended by doctors is very important.
+Following the treatment plan recommended by doctors is also very important.
+It shows you are taking your car accident and your injuries seriously.
 If you stop treatment you could hurt the value of your claim.

 Auto accidents are often the result of another motorist’s negligence, such as driving while drunk or distracted.
 Other potential causes of a crash include: